How Custom Leggings Are Produced at Scale

 5. Argus Apparel – USA-Based Manufacturer

-Best for: Brands prioritizing USA-based scale.
+Best for: Domestic USA-based scaling.

 Comparison Table

-Factory Scale Strength Best Use Case
+Factory Strength Best Use Case

 Alanic Large capacity Global expansion

-Hucai Sportswear Cost-efficient volume Bulk programs
+Hucai Sportswear Cost efficiency Bulk programs

-Affix Apparel Multi-SKU scaling Private label brands
+Affix Apparel Multi-SKU control Private label brands

-Argus Apparel Domestic systems USA-based scale
+Argus Apparel Domestic production USA-based brands

 How to Decide If Your Brand Is Ready to Scale